 - The UK’s first infrastructure bank in Leeds, funding £40bn worth of public and private projects to financially support private sector and local authority infrastructure projects across the UK and helping the government to meet climate change goals and boost regional economic growth.

-Here, we explore what to expect from the conference, designed in partnership with local councils and local enterprise partnerships after extensive research.
+Below we take a look at the key learning outcomes from our 2021 conference, designed in partnership with local councils and local enterprise partnerships after extensive research.

 Practical guidance on how to embed high-quality design into your infrastructure strategies

 How can local authorities utilise infrastructure projects to create jobs, upgrade skills and help to fuel a green economic recovery?
-In the opening keynote session from David Waterhouse, Head of Local Economies and Infrastructure at MHCLG, you’ll explore the practical support available to help your council with infrastructure planning and design and how to meet standards when developing your local infrastructure projects.
+David Waterhouse, Head of Local Economies and Infrastructure at MHCLG, explored the practical support available to help local councils with their infrastructure planning and design and how to meet standards when developing local infrastructure projects.

 Virtual discussion with the APPG on Infrastructure

 What has been the impact of Covid-19 and how have local services been responding to overcome the challenges it has presented?
-The APPG on Infrastructure and the Institute of Civil Engineers will share what they have learnt throughout the Covid-19 crisis, and how the new National Infrastructure Bank will interact with local government to support them with their local infrastructure plans and delivery needs.
+The APPG on Infrastructure and the Institute of Civil Engineers assessed what they had learnt throughout the Covid-19 crisis, and how the new National Infrastructure Bank will interact with local government to support them with their local infrastructure plans and delivery needs.

 Best practice on how to embed local people and skills across the infrastructure supply chain

-As we look at the recovery from the pandemic and how to prevent any future skills gaps, Sedgemoor District Council will be on hand to offer top tips on how local authorities can embed local people into major construction projects, through developing strong relationships with contractors and ensuring they are at ease with collaborative working.
+As we look at the recovery from the pandemic and how to prevent any future skills gaps, Sedgemoor District Council offered their top tips on how local authorities can embed local people into major construction projects, through developing strong relationships with contractors and ensuring they are at ease with collaborative working.

 Advice on how to utilise infrastructure funding to drive local economic growth

 UK unemployment has risen to 5% for the first time since 2016, representing more than 1.7 million people.
-In this practical skills session, Jonathan Sharrock shares how Coast to Capital’s new Skills Strategy has been implemented to build back stronger, smarter and greener, and will offer top tips on what others can learn from this to help deliver a prosperous and vibrant economic recovery.
+Jonathan Sharrock shared how Coast to Capital’s new Skills Strategy has been implemented to build back stronger, smarter and greener, offering top tips on what others can learn from this to help deliver a prosperous and vibrant economic recovery.

 The role of green infrastructure in 'building back better'

-Our interactive panel discussion will be themed on the importance of green infrastructure in boosting local growth in the effort to ‘build back better’ and meet the government’s net zero target.
-The panel will also share practical guidance on how to embed sustainable principles into your local infrastructure projects to create jobs and promote local resilience.
+Our interactive panel discussion was themed on the importance of green infrastructure in boosting local growth in the effort to ‘build back better’ and meet the government’s net zero target.
+The panel also shared practical guidance on how to embed sustainable principles into local infrastructure projects to create jobs and promote local resilience.

 What have our previous delegates had to say?

-We reached out to delegates from our previous conference, to get some feedback from them and to hear how we helped with their infrastructure delivery and design.
+We reached out to delegates from the conference, to get some feedback from them and to hear how we helped with their infrastructure delivery and design.
 Here is what they had to say:

 The day was well planned, a good venue with fantastic speakers and delegates.
 It provided a great networking opportunity and was an overall successful day for our business.